AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Smart Pointers and RAII.md

 ## Shared Pointers
 Shared pointers are automatic pointers that allow multiple references to the same data (and by extent, copies).
 Shared pointers achieve this through a method called [reference counting](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization#Reference_counting), which increments every time a new reference is made to the data and decrements every time one is removed.
 When the counter his 0, the data is automatically deallocated.
-Unfortunately, this process does have overhead, meaning that shared pointers are [noticably slower than std::unique_ptr](https://www.modernescpp.com/index.php/memory-and-performance-overhead-of-smart-pointer), especially without optimizations.
+Unfortunately, this process does have both space and time overhead, meaning that shared pointers are [noticably slower than std::unique_ptr](https://www.modernescpp.com/index.php/memory-and-performance-overhead-of-smart-pointer), especially without optimizations.

 ```C++
 #include <iostream>